rook/rook/Documentation/ceph-common-issues.md

 Here are some key lines to look for in the log:

 >```
-># A device will be skipped if Rook sees it has partitions or a filesystem
+># A device will be skipped if Rook sees it has a filesystem
 >2019-05-30 19:02:57.353171 W | cephosd: skipping device sda that is in use
 >2019-05-30 19:02:57.452168 W | skipping device "sdb5": ["Used by ceph-disk"]
 >